RyanGlScott/RyanGlScott.github.io/_posts/2021-04-01-why-kind-level-foralls-dont-interact-with-scopedtypevariables.md

 For one thing, arity-0 definitions are arguably less common than higher-arity definitions.
-One could imagine always bringing kind-level `forall`s into scope with `ScopedTypeVariables` and reporting a special error message when the arity is insufficiently small, like in the `G` example above.
+One could imagine always bringing kind-level `forall`s into scope with `ScopedTypeVariables` and reporting a special error message when the arity is insufficiently large, like in the `G` example above.
 This has been proposed in [this GHC issue](https://gitlab.haskell.org/ghc/ghc/-/issues/16635), but there is currently a lack of consensus on whether this is the right approach.